FlightControl-Master/MOOSE/docs/README.md

 * [MISSION](Documentation/Mission.html): Each MISSION has various TASKs to be executed and accomplished by players.

+* [TASK](Documentation/Task_A2A_Dispatcher.html): Automatically and dynamically dispatch A2A tasks to be executed by human players, as a result of the detection of airborne targets within a Mission scope.

+* [TASK](Documentation/Task_A2G_Dispatcher.html): Automatically and dynamically dispatch A2G tasks to be executed by human players, as a result of the detection of ground targets within a Mission scope.

 * [TASK](Documentation/Task.html): Each TASK has a status, and has a TASK ACTION flow for each Player acting and executing the TASK.

-* [TASK_SEAD](Documentation/Task_SEAD.html): Models a SEAD Task, where a Player is routed towards an attack zone, and various SEADing targets need to be eliminated.

-* [TASK_BAI](Documentation/Task_A2G.html): Models a CAP Task, where a Player is routed towards an attack zone without enemies nearby, and various ground targets need to be eliminated.
+* [TASK_CAS](Documentation/Task_A2G.html): Models a A2G tasks (SEAD, CAS and BAI) tasks, where a Player is routed towards an attack zone with enemies nearby, and various ground targets need to be eliminated.

-* [TASK_CAS](Documentation/Task_A2G.html): Models a CAS Task, where a Player is routed towards an attack zone with enemies nearby, and various ground targets need to be eliminated.
+* [TASK_BAI](Documentation/Task_A2A.html): Models a A2A tasks (CAP, INTERCEPT, SWEEP) tasks, where a Player is routed towards an attack zone without enemies nearby, and various ground targets need to be eliminated.

-## 4.7) MOOSE Action Classes
+## 2.7.
+MOOSE Action Classes

 MOOSE Action Classes are task action sub-flows, that can be used and combined, to quickly define a comprehensive end-to-end task action flow.
 For example, for the SEAD Task, the task action flow combines the actions ASSIGN, ROUTE, ACCOUNT and ASSIST task action sub-flows.